eharryops/kotlin-ktor-realworld-example-app/notes.md

 ## Copilot/Agent Work

-I prepared a GitHub issue prompt for Copilot to generate and refine tests for the new endpoint.
+I prepared GitHub issue #1 with a Copilot prompt to generate and refine tests for the new endpoint.
+Copilot assignment was not available in this repository, so I reviewed and refined the tests manually.

 I also added a PR template that records the prompt, what worked well, what needed cleanup, and how I would improve the workflow for a customer.

 The actual command steps for creating the Copilot issue are in `steps.md`.